 1. Faster Code Generation

 Engineers still think.
-AI just accelerates execution.
+An AI system just accelerates execution.
 Instead of writing boilerplate from scratch, developers can:

 - Generate CRUD operations